McKinsey Internship: Summer Associate Guide (2026)

 Based on our tracking of Summer Associates who got full return offers vs. those who did not, four behaviors separate offer from no-offer consistently:

 1. Write a one-page hypothesis doc by end of Week 2.
 Unsolicited.
 Share with your EM.
-This is the single highest-signal move a Summer Associate can make — it shows you can structure a problem without being told to.
+This is the single highest-signal move a Summer Associate can make: it shows you can structure a problem without being told to.

 2. Ask for a client-facing deliverable by Week 5.
 Workshop facilitation, steering committee slide ownership, or a primary interview with a client executive.
 Client visibility is the scarcest signal in a 10-week project.

 3. Get explicit mid-point feedback at Week 5.
-Formal feedback happens at Week 10 — by then it is too late to course-correct.
+Formal feedback happens at Week 10.
+By then it is too late to course-correct.
 A written mid-point review from your EM is the best forward indicator of your final outcome.

 4. Do not disappear on Friday afternoons.
 Every Summer Associate we have tracked who got a no-offer was described as "hard to reach" at least once in their final review.
 Presence matters more than talent at the margin.